encode/django-rest-framework/docs/api-guide/fields.md

 ## ChoiceField

-A field that can accept on of a limited set of choices.
+A field that can accept a value out of a limited set of choices.

 ## EmailField